browserengineering/book/book/scheduling-and-threading.md

 As you probably know, scripts are not just for running straight through in one task, or responding to input events.
 They can also schedule more events to be put on the rendering event loop and run later.
-There are multiple JavaScript APIs in browsers to do this, but for now let's focus on the one most related to
+There are multiple JavaScript APIs in browsers to do this, but let's focus on the one most related to
-rendering: `requestAnimationFrame`.[^set-timeout] It's used like this:
+rendering: `requestAnimationFrame`.
+It's used like this:

-[^set-timeout]: the `setTimeout` JavaScript API is very easy to add also, but I'll leave that as an exercise.

 ``` {.javascript expected=False}
 /* This is JavaScript */